 When to start Hangboarding?

-When to start hangboarding is a controversialtopic within the climbing training community.
-Focus on your technique and stamina first by climbing a lot of different routes at your gym or outdoors.
+When to start hangboarding is a controversial topic within the climbing training community.
+I think it’s better to focus on your technique and stamina first by climbing a lot of different routes at your gym and at your outdoor crags.
 You will see short-term and long-term gains from climbing a wide variety of routes and working through a wide variety of cruxes.

 Take two hypothetical climbers.
 Climber A prioritizes hangboarding.
 While Climber B follows the ORB technique, stamina, and strength exercises.